 Family Justice Brigade

 We are excited to launch a new ministry, Family Justice Brigade (FJB)!
 By putting families’ faith into action, the FJB will provide families opportunities to serve others in our community, to learn about social justice, and to work towards a more peaceful and just city.
 We are open to families of all faith backgrounds.
 Our families can all work together to bring about more peace and justice in our community!
 Please visit tinyurl.com/familyjusticebrigade to register to attend or to get more information on upcoming events.
-You may also contact Anh Clausen, Family Ministry Coordinator, at email@example.com.
+You may also contact Anh Clausen, Director of Family Ministry and Religious Formation, at email@example.com or 414-962-2443.

 Good News Adventure Summer Camp